 Mueller and KUTX are excited to rock the amphitheater at Mueller Lake Park again this year with another round of free, family-friendly concerts curated by KUTX and our Sunday-evening kids’ show Spare the Rock, Spoil the Child.

 Come a little early to grab your spot on the lawn (blankets are cool, but chairs aren’t) and grab your dinner from a food truck.
-Starting at 6 P.M., we’ll have rock-and-roll face-painting for the kids by Faces By Juliet (no charge, but tips for the painters are welcomed.)
-We’ll also have coloring for the kids at the Mueller tent (where you can enter our #colorKUTX Instagram giveaway), and My Music Rx will host additional activities.
-For the grown-ups, Kona Brewing Co. will be on hand to provide beer.
+We’ll have rock-and-roll face-painting for the kids by Faces By Juliet (no charge, but tips for the painters are welcomed.)
+We’ll also have coloring for the kids at the Mueller tent (where you can enter our #colorKUTX Instagram giveaway), additional activities from our sponsors, and cold beverages for the grown-ups.

 ADMISSION: Free!
 (We welcome tips for the face painters)

 PARKING: Parking is $1/hour in the McBee Garage across from the Thinkery.
 Metered spaces are also available around the park.

 RECOMMENDED: We try to keep the volume at a reasonable level, but we still recommend hearing protection for younger children.